 Buck Taylor (Newly O’Brien)

-There are few people whose bad side I never want to see less than Newly O’Brien.
-He wasn’t just a deputy, he was once a gunsmith.
-The man knew a thing or two or ten about firearms.
-Buck Taylor was a frequenter of westers, but Dallas fans will also recognize him as Detective Bussey.
-In 1987, he returned to Dodge – literally – in Gunsmoke… Return to Dodge.
+There are few people whose bad side we never want to see less than Newly O’Brien.
+He wasn’t just a deputy, he was once a gunsmith, so the man knew a thing or two or 10 about firearms.
+Buck Taylor was a frequenter of westerns, but Dallas fans will also recognize him as Detective Bussey.
+In 1987, he returned to Dodge — literally — in Gunsmoke… Return to Dodge.

-Only this time, HE played the city’s Marshall.
+Only this time, he played the city’s Marshall.
 What a promotion!
-But this rugged gunsmith-turned-deputy-turned-marshall has a soft side too.
+But this rugged gunsmith-turned-deputy-turned-marshall has a soft side, too.
 In fact, he paints!
 He’s been selling his work since 1993.
+From 2018 to 2020 he played Emmet Walsh on Yellowstone.
 He’s now 83 years old.

 Glenn Strange (Sam Noonan)

 Time to kick your feet up after a hard day in Dodge.
-Who better to see on the other side of the bar than, Sam Noonan, resident bartender?
-Level-headed Sam walked into the bar first in Season 6 and was on the show until his death in 1973.
+Who better to see on the other side of the bar than Sam Noonan, resident bartender?
+Level-headed Sam walked into the bar first in Season 6 and was on the show until his death in 1973 at age 74.
 When you’re dealing with gunfights and bar brawls, you need a solid voice of reason, and that was definitely Sam, who’s seen quite a bit.
-That made Strange perfect for the role.
-He was great as the murderous Butch Cavendish in The Lone Ranger.
+That made Strange perfect for the role and he was also great as the murderous Butch Cavendish in The Lone Ranger.

-Throughout his career, Strange appeared in over 300 projects, But his biggest role besides Gunsmoke was monstrous.
-Strange’s facial features and towering 6 ft 5-inch height made him the PERFECT Frankenstein’s monster.
-Strange received coaching from horror movie icon Boris Karloff himself.
-The duo became so well-known that when Karloff died, The New York Times put a picture of Glenn Strange as Frankenstein’s monster instead of Karloff.
-Oops, but a nice accidental tribute.
-Even though Strange died in 1973, his Gunsmoke co-star Buck Taylor actually named his son after him to keep his memory living.
+Throughout his career, Strange appeared in over 300 projects, but his biggest role besides Gunsmoke was monstrous.
+Strange’s facial features and towering 6 ft 5-inch height made him the perfect Frankenstein’s monster in House of Frankenstein (1944), House of Dracula (1945) and Abbott & Costello Meet Frankenstein (1948).
+He even received coaching from horror movie icon Boris Karloff, who originated the role in 1931.
+The duo became so well-known that when Karloff died, the New York Times put a picture of Glenn Strange as Frankenstein’s monster instead of Karloff.
+Oops!
+But it was a nice accidental tribute.
+Even though Strange died in 1973, his Gunsmoke co-star Buck Taylor actually named his son after him to keep his memory alive.
 That’s when cast really becomes family.

 Burt Reynolds (Quint Aspen)

 We can’t leave off Burt who played Quint Aspen, the half-breed blacksmith who could always win a fight, even without a pistol.
-He was part of the Dodge Community for Season 8-10 and although you don’t need any reminder, Burt was a standout in roles from Smokey and the Bandit and Deliverance.
+He was part of the Dodge Community for Seasons 8-10 and although you don’t need any reminder, Burt was a standout in roles from Smokey and the Bandit and Deliverance, among many others.
 Reynolds passed away in 2018 at the age of 82.